 401(k) retirement plan: IFES's employees are eligible immediately upon hire to participate in IFES's 401(k) retirement plan (the Plan) in which employees may make voluntary, tax-deferred contributions within specified limits.
 IFES matches employee contributions dollar for dollar up to a maximum of 6% of each eligible employee's annual salary.
-The Plan was established under the provisions of Internal Revenue Code (IRC) Section 401(k) and has received a favorable determination as to its tax status from the IRS.
-IFES recorded contributions to the Plan of \$653,558 and \$602,733 for the years ended September 30, 2020 and 2019, respectively.
+The Plan was established under the provisions of IRC Section 401(k) and has received a favorable determination as to its tax status from the IRS.
+IFES recorded contributions to the Plan of \$847,096 and \$653,558 for the years ended September 30, 2021 and 2020, respectively.

 TCN retirement savings plan: IFES established a retirement savings plan (TCN plan) for third country nationals (TCNs) working outside the country, who are unable to participate in the IFES 401(k) Retirement Plan.
 TCNs are eligible to participate in the TCN plan one year after date of hire.
-Employees must have their own registered retirement or savings account through a financial institution or participate in a government-sponsored, employee-controlled retirement savings program in order to participate in the TCN plan.
+Employees must have their own registered retirement or savings account through a financial institution or participate in the TCN plan.
+IFES matches employee-controlled retirement savings program in order to participate in the TCN plan.
 IFES matches employee contributions on a tenure based matching schedule in accordance with the requirements of the TCN plan and up to a maximum of 6% of each eligible employee's annual salary.
-IFES recorded contributions to the TCN plan of \$71,561 and \$70,022 for the years ended September 30, 2020 and 2019, respectively.
+IFES recorded contributions to the TCN plan of \$61,490 and \$71,561 for the years ended September 30, 2021 and 2020, respectively.